Dunvegan Formation

-The Dunvegan Formation is a stratigraphical unit of Cenomanian age in the Western Canadian Sedimentary Basin.
+The Dunvegan Formation is a stratigraphic unit of Cenomanian age in the Western Canadian Sedimentary Basin.

 It takes the name from the settlement of Dunvegan, Alberta, and was first described in an outcrop on Peace River near Dunvegan by George Mercer Dawson in 1881.

+Fossils

+Nodosaur footprints attributed to Tetrapodosaurus borealis, ornithopod footprints, and theropod footprints attributed to Columbosauripus ungulatus and Ardeipeda sp. are common within the Dunvegan Formation.
+Dinosaur body fossils are also known from the formation, including: